simp/pupmod-simp-simp/REFERENCE.md

 Data type: `Boolean`

-If true, generate the runpuppet script in $data_dir/ks.
+Deprecated  The runpuppet script has been replaced by the simp_client_bootstrap script.
+The runpuppet script did not work well on CentOS 7 and will not work on CentOS 8.
+Remember to update your kickstart scripts to call the correct script.
+See the bootstrap scripts in simp-core under build/distributions for examples.
+This parameter will be removed in later versions.

-Default value: `true`
+Default value: `false`

 ##### `manage_simp_client_bootstrap`

 Data type: `Boolean`

-If true, generate the simp_client_bootstrap sysv init script and simp_clinet_bootstrap.service systemd service unit file in $data_dir/ks.
+If true, generate the simp_client_bootstrap sysv init script and simp_client_bootstrap.service systemd service unit file in $data_dir/ks.

 Default value: `true`